-- The roles of Chairman of the Board and Chief Executive Officer ("CEO") are separate. - Our Board is prohibited from electing to classify our board of directors without first obtaining stockholder approval. - · Four of our directors qualify as an "audit committee financial expert" as defined by the SEC. - · Our Board adopted an amendment to the Company's bylaws to implement a "proxy access" provision. - · Our Board performs an annual self-evaluation. - We have a majority voting policy for elections of directors in uncontested elections.
+- The roles of Chairman of the Board and Chief Executive Officer ("CEO") are separate. - · Our Board is prohibited from electing to classify our board of directors without first obtaining stockholder approval. - Four of our directors qualify as an "audit committee financial expert" as defined by the Securities and Exchange Commission ("SEC"). - Our bylaws contain a "proxy access" provision. - · Our Board performs an annual self-evaluation. - · We have a majority voting policy for elections of directors in uncontested elections. - Our Board adopted an amendment to the Company's bylaws to reduce the requirements necessary for stockholders to submit binding proposals to amend the bylaws.